PaddlePaddle/Paddle/doc/_sources/ui/data_provider/pydataprovider2.txt

 :code:`@provider` is a Python
 `Decorator <http://www.learnpython.org/en/Decorators>`_ .
-It sets some properties to DataProvider, and constructs a real PaddlePaddle DataProvider from a very sample user implemented python function.
+It sets some properties to DataProvider, and constructs a real PaddlePaddle DataProvider from a very simple user implemented python function.
 It does not matter if you are not familiar with `Decorator`_.
-You can keep it sample by just taking :code:`@provider` as a fixed mark above the provider function you implemented.
+You can keep it simple by just taking :code:`@provider` as a fixed mark above the provider function you implemented.